icbi-lab/nextNEOpi/README.md

-Pipeline for RNA-seq FASTQ files processing
+Pipeline for RNA-seq FASTQ and VCF files processing

 The pipeline takes as input: